 It’s no secret that rattan and wicker, and all the earthy natural materials are having a moment in decor.
 They are practical, beautiful, and their organic texture instantly adds warmth and style to any room.

-Amy Peters created this inviting dining room space by collaborating with Mobilia, showcasing the ethnic influences and botanical touches collection in her Nova Scotian home, which she shares with her husband and two children.
+Amy Peters created this inviting dining room space by collaborating with Mobilia, showcasing natural materials in her Nova Scotian home, which she shares with her husband and two children.
 Amy’s home is decorated in a way that reflects her personal style and is also functional for her young family.
 Amy shares some style tips on how to incorporate rattan and wicker in your home.

 Make a Statement